Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the business’s stock in a transaction dated Friday, February 14th.
-The shares were sold at an average price of $311.90, for a total transaction of $2,478,981.20.
-Following the completion of the sale, the chief executive officer now directly owns 238,440 shares of the company’s stock, valued at approximately $74,369,436.
-This trade represents a 3.23 % decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the stock in a transaction on Tuesday, February 18th.
+The stock was sold at an average price of $313.95, for a total transaction of $2,495,274.60.
+Following the transaction, the chief executive officer now directly owns 230,492 shares in the company, valued at approximately $72,362,963.40.
+This represents a 3.33 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Michael Cannon-Brookes also recently made the following trade(s):